2008 Under-19 Cricket World Cup

 The 2008 ICC Under-19 Cricket World Cup was held in Malaysia from 17 February 2008 to 2 March 2008.
+It was the seventh edition of the Under-19 Cricket World Cup.
 The opening ceremony took place on 15 February 2008.
-The final was played between South Africa and India, which India won by 12 runs on the Duckworth–Lewis method.
+The final was played between South Africa and India, with the latter winning the rain-affected match by 12 runs on the Duckworth–Lewis method.

 Venues

 The matches took place at three locations: Kuala Lumpur, Johor and Penang.
 The venues used were: